 6. Amazon Suspects Fraud or Policy Violations

 Amazon’s algorithm constantly scans for unusual activity.
-If an order appears suspicious—such as bulk purchases from a new account—it may be flagged and canceled.
-Legitimate sellers can file a report with Amazon against unauthorized sellers or counterfeiters and even leverage the Transparency program within Brand Registry to protect their brand on Amazon.
+If an order appears suspicious, such as bulk purchases from a new account, it may be flagged and canceled.

-How 3P Sellers Can Prevent Canceled Orders
+How 3P Sellers Can Prevent Amazon Order Cancelled Without Notice

 While some cancellations are out of your hands, there are steps you can take to reduce them.